Hans-Jørgen Holman: Emigrating to America

 In 1950, Holman passed the Piano Teacher's Examination at the Conservatory of Music in Oslo.
 Not long after he also received his Diploma in Pharmacology from the University of Oslo.
 Possibly disillusioned with the limited professional opportunities in post-war Norway, Holman and his first wife Elli, decided to emigrate to the United States the same year.
 They settled at Takoma Park in Maryland, near Washington DC.
 Later they changed their surname from Guttormsen to Holman (an anglification of the name of Hans-Jorgen's family estate Holmen) to make their names easier on English speakers.
 In Maryland, Holman was attracted to Washington Adventist University.
 Holman enrolled at the college's music department, where he graduated the following year with a bachelor's degree in Piano Performance.
-Holman was then offered the position of Chairman of the Music Department at Indiana Academy, a school for secondary education, and he moved to Cicero, IN.
+Holman was then offered the position of Chairman of the Music Department at Indiana Academy, a school for secondary education, and he moved to Cicero, Indiana.
 Yet, Holman wanted further education, and developed his lifelong infatuation with Medieval and Renaissance church music through studies at the Catholic University of America, Washington DC.
 The university awarded him a master's degree in 1954.

 A Musicological Tour-de-Force

 Holman had become one of the more highly educated Norwegians in music subjects of his time.
 Furthermore, he had devoted much time developing his spirituality at the Christian universities and elsewhere.
-After Holman graduated from the Catholic University of America, he then approached Indiana University, Bloomington, with a proposal for the degree of Doctor of Philosophy.
+After Holman graduated from the Catholic University of America, he then approached Indiana University Bloomington, with a proposal for the degree of Doctor of Philosophy.
 He wanted to conduct a musicological study of the Worcester Antiphoner - a collection of Old-Roman antiphones held at the Worcester Cathedral Library, England.
 This 13th-century manuscript - also known as Worcester F 160 - is often considered a unique and rare example of its genre.
 Holman, inspired by his profound affinity with the vocal tradition of the church, had taken the trouble of acquiring an intimate knowledge of Greek and Latin.
 Now he was determined to employ all his extraordinary knowledge and his insights in the tradition not only to do a scholarly study, but also a personal study.
 In 1961, Holman was awarded a PhD in paleography and musicology for his dissertation on the antiphoner entitled The Responsoria Prolixa of the Codex Worcester F 160.
 The dissertation, which comprises two large volumes and 855 pages, is widely quoted and by many considered an authoritative work in its field.